ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

    Mediterranean region warming against global warming for the summer 2.6, 4.5 and 8.5 `Wm^{-2}` RCP and SSP scenarios for the CMIP5 and CMIP6 ensemble means.
-   Each dot represents a 10 year mean change beginning from 1960-1969 (light coloring) until 2091-2100 (opaque coloring).
+   Each dot represents a 10-year mean change beginning from the period 1960-1969 (light colouring) until 2091-2100 (opaque coloring).
 The changes are computed with 1986-2005 as the baseline.
    An ordinary least squares linear regression is computed and the slope and $r$ values are shown.
    N indicates the number of models included in the ensemble mean.